andywalker2001/ADSB_Visualizer/Doc/Developers_Addendum.md

 The output uses Lat/Lon/Altitude to each aircraft to produce an Azimuth and Elevation pointing angle from the sensor to the aircraft.
 A Slant Range to the aircraft is also calculated to give an approximate location in 3-space of the aircraft to guide the sensor.
 The "masked" indicator gives a sense of whether the aircraft should be visible to the sensor or not due to terrain masked, and the time stamp returns the time of the measurement.

 A basic flow of the command line code is as follows:

-&emsp 1) Variables are setup and initialized
+  1) Variables are setup and initialized

-&emsp 2) The ADSB API is called and the data is retrieved
+  2) The ADSB API is called and the data is retrieved

-&emsp 3) The map is created if not and the range rings are plotted
+  3) The map is created if not and the range rings are plotted

-&emsp 4) The data is processed for each aircraft
+  4) The data is processed for each aircraft

-&emsp 5) The terrain API is called with the calculated vectors, divvied up into 'number' segments
+  5) The terrain API is called with the calculated vectors, divvied up into 'number' segments

-&emsp 6) The aircraft are plotted on the map, colored with their status as 'masked' or not
+  6) The aircraft are plotted on the map, colored with their status as 'masked' or not

-&emsp 7) Repeat
+  7) Repeat

 The flask applications builds on the command line script, plotting the data of the aircraft with hotspot popups on a moving map.
 Invoking flask should yield output as shown in Figure 2.